Mordechai Hod: Biography

-Back in Israel, Hod's IAF career commenced.
-Despite some previous experience flying, Hod attended the IAF Flight Academy, and graduated with its first class on 14 March 1949.
+Hod's IAF career subsequently commenced.
+He attended the first class of the Israeli Air Force Flight Academy and graduated on 14 March 1949.
 A year later Hod was again sent abroad, this time to learn how to fly the Gloster Meteor in Britain, which would be Israel's first jet fighter.
 Returning to Israel in 1951, Hod was appointed commander of a squadron of P-51 Mustangs.
 During the 1956 Suez Crisis Hod led several support missions, including fighter escort for planes laden with paratroopers and air cover for troops on the ground.
+He flew in twelve sorties, including an attack that destroyed an Egyptian armored column in the Mitla Pass.
 For the decade after the conflict Hod continued to advance through the ranks of the IAF.
 He became a base commander in 1957, and three years later the head of IAF Operations.
 Just one year later in 1961, Hod was promoted to head of the Air Department in the General Staff.
 He would stay in this post until 27 April 1966, when Hod became Commander of the IAF.
 During his tenure, the Mossad conducted Operation Diamond to smuggle a Soviet-built MiG-21 into Israel.

-Slightly more than a year into his job, Hod faced an enormous predicament.
-Egyptian President Gamal Abdel Nasser had closed the Straits of Tiran, and Israel was facing the possibility of a three front war against Egypt, Jordan, and Syria.
+Slightly more than a year into Hod's tenure, Egyptian President Gamal Abdel Nasser closed the Straits of Tiran, and Israel was facing the possibility of a three front war against Egypt, Jordan, and Syria.
 Hoping to retain the advantage of surprise, Israel launched Operation Focus, the opening airstrike in what would become known as the 1967 Six-Day War.
-Hod's strike, leaving only 12 planes to defend Israel, and aided with intelligence from Mossad and Aman, succeeded in destroying most of the Egyptian Air Forces.
-Later strikes annihilated Jordanian and Syrian Air Forces as well as part of Iraqi Air Force.
+Hod's strike, leaving only 12 planes to defend Israel, and aided with intelligence from Mossad and Aman, succeeded in destroying most of the Egyptian Air Force.
+Later strikes caused severe damage to the Jordanian and Syrian Air Forces as well as part of Iraqi Air Force.
 This ensured Israeli air superiority for the rest of the war.
 In an interview years later, Hod described the 45 minutes it took the first wave of 183 aircraft to reach targets in Egypt as "the longest 45 minutes of my life."
 Hod also had to deal with the USS Liberty incident, in which Israeli aircraft attacked an American ship off the coast of the Sinai Peninsula, killing 34 servicemen.

 The War of Attrition between Israel and Egypt would last from 1968 to 1970, and during that time Hod directed airstrikes near the Suez Canal as well as deeper into Egyptian territory.
 He also succeeded in downing a number of Soviet-piloted MiG aircraft operating on behalf of Egypt.